canyon289/canyon289.github.io/dev/content/articles/Programming/PyScript.md

 ## Other Takes
-Eric Ma has a [great writeup](https://ericmjl.github.io/blog/2022/5/1/pyscript-python-in-the-web-browser/) and in post example with NetworkX.
+Eric Ma has a [great writeup](https://ericmjl.github.io/blog/2022/5/1/pyscript-python-in-the-web-browser/) and embedded example with NetworkX which you should check out.
 As I see more I'll append to this list

 <meta name="twitter:card" content="summary_large_image">
 <meta name="twitter:creator" content="@canyon289">